robinz62/messenger-stats/README.md

 ## Scripts

+Note: all scripts in this project are assumed to be run using `python3`.

 * `messenger_stats.py` - entry point into the program.
 Include `-f [path]` to specify the path to the folder containing all the messages.
 Otherwise, the script assumes the folder `messages` exists in the working directory.
 This directory may need to be renamed from `inbox`.

+Example usage: `python3 messenger_stats.py -f path/to/inbox`